bo-yang/bo-yang.github.io/_posts/2014-10-21-remote-local-linux-develop-env.md

 SSHFS (SSH Filesystem) is a filesystem client to mount and interact with directories and files located on a remote server or workstation.
 SSHFS is based on [FUSE](http://fuse.sourceforge.net/) (the best userspace filesystem framework for *nix ).

 For Linux distributions, you can install sshfs using `sudo apt-get install sshfs` or `sudo yum install sshfs`.
-However, for Mac OS X, you will need to download FUSE and SSHFS from the [osxfuse site](http://osxfuse.github.io/).
+However, for Mac OS X, you will need to download FUSE and SSHFS from the [**osxfuse site**](http://osxfuse.github.io/).

 To mount remote directories, you can use command